Updated: Dec 3, 2020

 Beyond the emotional support of good friends, YSLPP also creates a culture of excellence that fosters success.
 “They’re just there for each other,” Matt said.
 “They’re there emotionally for each other but they’re also there to egg each other on to get better grades.”

 The positive atmosphere in YSLPP extends to the students’ whole families.
-A parent advisory board meets quarterly to share parents’ feedback about program and discuss opportunities for their kids.
-YSLPP hosts potlucks and picnics, and parents are even able to take non-credit classes at Utica College.
+A parent advisory board meets quarterly to share parents’ feedback about the program and discuss opportunities for their kids.
+YSLPP hosts potlucks and picnics.
+And parents are even able to take non-credit classes at Utica College.

 YSLPP leaves no resource untapped.
 In addition to tutors, counselors, peers and parents, each student is also matched with a mentor to provide even more opportunities to grow.

 Mroczek, now working for the program, sees how this environment still affects the students.
 “I see so much of myself in them.
 I get so excited and passionate about my work when I see them winning and overcoming challenges because of this program.
 It changes the trajectory of your life completely.
 It impacts each student and then impacts the whole family’s lives with first-generation high school and college graduates, even M.D.s and Ph.D.s.
 It changes the whole dynamic of their family and their neighborhood.”

 “The students understand what an amazing opportunity this is and what a loss it would be to waste it,” Mroczek said.
 “They know they have to work as hard as they can to make the program proud of their investment in them.
 Then it completely changes their lives.
 They’re so grateful they want to come back and contribute to the program as mentors, volunteers, and donors.”